NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Caldera Oni.md

     desc: "DC 34, attack +26; __2nd __  _[[Spells/Invisibility|Invisibility (At Will, Self Only)]]_"

   - name: "Ash Form"
-    desc: "`pf2:2` (polymorph,primal) **Frequency** once per minute\n**Effect** The caldera oni transforms into a cloud of sparking volcanic ash and then Flies.
-This movement doesn't trigger reactions, and the caldera oni can move through small gaps and spaces occupied by other creatures.\nThe caldera oni then returns to its physical form, affected by a 4th-rank [[Spells/Enlarge|Enlarge]] spell with a duration of 1d4 rounds."
+    desc: "`pf2:2` (polymorph,primal) **Frequency** once per minute\n* * *\n\n**Effect** The caldera oni transforms into a cloud of sparking volcanic ash and then Flies.
+This movement doesn't trigger reactions, and the caldera oni can move through small gaps and spaces occupied by other creatures.\n\nThe caldera oni then returns to its physical form, affected by a 4th-rank [[Spells/Enlarge|Enlarge]] spell with a duration of 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,polymorph) The caldera oni can take on the appearance of any Medium or Large humanoid creature.
-This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n"
+This doesn't change their Speed or their attack and damage bonuses with their Strikes but might change the damage type their Strikes deal (typically to bludgeoning).\n\n* * *\n"

   - name: "Dance of Burning War"
-    desc: "`pf2:3`  **Frequency** once per minute\n**Effect** The oni's heat becomes overwhelming, causing them to breathe out superheated ash and dance across the battlefield.
+    desc: "`pf2:3`  **Frequency** once per minute\n* * *\n\n**Effect** The oni's heat becomes overwhelming, causing them to breathe out superheated ash and dance across the battlefield.
 The caldera oni Strides, then makes a melee Strike.
-If the Strike hits, the oni can Stride again and Strike again, repeating this until they have either missed with a Strike or made three Strikes total.\nThe oni then finishes the dance by calling down volcanic lightning through the cloud of ash.
+If the Strike hits, the oni can Stride again and Strike again, repeating this until they have either missed with a Strike or made three Strikes total.\n\nThe oni then finishes the dance by calling down volcanic lightning through the cloud of ash.
 Each creature hit by a Strike during the dance takes 3d6 fire damage and 3d6 electricity damage with a DC 34 Reflex check save."

 ```